 The Processes For Obtaining An FDA Approval

 Obtaining the approval of the FDA is an essential need for manufacturers of food, drugs, and medical devices.
+It is easier when dealing with Topas medical grade plastics.
 It is also vital for the development of new drugs.
 It is because where the FDA has not approved a new drug or food product, the manufacturers cannot begin to distribute it in the market.

 When a company is about to manufacture a new drug, it has to go into preclinical testing first.
 After the preclinical testing in the laboratory, and it discovers that the drug is good enough, the company will apply to the FDA by filing an Investigative New Drug Application (IND).
 The Manufacturers can proceed with the development of the drug only and where the FDA and an Institutional Review Board approves the IND.
 The Institutional Review Board must act within the regulations of the FDA; otherwise, its approval will not be valid.